-New and seasoned digital marketers can benefit in some way from an app like SEO Manager.
-Using this tool, you can identify and fix Shopify SEO problems you may have never otherwise noticed.
+New and seasoned digital marketers can benefit from an app like SEO Manager.
+Using this tool, you can identify and fix Shopify SEO problems you may have never noticed.

-SEO Manager is priced at $20 a month, meaning you’ll need to make room in your budget.
-If you can justify the extra expense, SEO manager is a very helpful tool and can help you get your SEO strategy on track.
+SEO Manager is $20 monthly, meaning you’ll need to make room in your budget.
+If you can justify the extra expense, SEO Manager is a beneficial tool and can help you get your SEO strategy on track.